Code-Institute-Submissions/thrill-seekers/README.md

 - Update reviews: <br>
 Users can edit or correct their own reviews to change their shared opinion.
 This way, the rating can be adjusted if something changes about the park and the park item.
 - Delete review: <br>
 Users can delete their own reviews to remove their previous statements.
-This will reduce the ratings counter.
+This will reduce the rating counter.
 - Add park to Bucketlist: <br>
-Users can add parks to their bucket list.
+Users can add parks to their bucketlist.
 How many users have a park on their list is counted.
 It also counts how many parks a user has on their list.
 The respective list can be viewed on the user's profile.
 - Delete park from bucket list: <br>
-Users can remove parks from their list, for example because they have visited the park.
+Users can remove parks from their list, for example, because they have visited the park.
 The counter is then reduced by 1 again.
 - Administration for website owners: <br>
-Parks can be deleted and edited, profiles can be deleted and edited, ratings can be deleted and edited and Bucketlist items can be deleted or added via the admin menu.
+Parks can be deleted and edited, profiles can be deleted and edited, ratings can be deleted and edited and bucketlist items can be deleted or added via the admin menu.

 #### Navigation:
 Each page has a navigation bar at the top that provides accessible functionality across the platform.
 In addition, buttons appear under elements that can be changed by a user depending on which rights they have.
 There are also links that lead from one journey to the next.
 For example, from the bucket list to the respective park or from the park overview page to the respective park detail pages.
 Navigation should be as intuitive as possible without having to open extra menus.

 #### Unauthenticated users:
-Unauthenticated users are presented with intuitive navigation bar with a logo and links to essential pages including 'About', 'Contact', 'Sign in', and 'Sign up'.
+Unauthenticated users are presented with an intuitive navigation bar with a logo and links to essential pages including 'About', 'Contact', 'Sign in', and 'Sign up'.

 #### Authenticated users:
 After successful signin, the navigation bar changes.
 Additional functions are made available for authenticated users.
 The ‘Sign in’ and ‘Sign up’ links disappear.
 However, some additional links will be provided, namely ‘Sign out’ and 'Profile'.
 In addition, a profile picture, avatar with the username of the logged in user will be displayed in the navbar. <br>
 There are some additional options for authenticated users.
 It is possible to create, edit and delete ratings.
 This is possible via buttons that appear where it is possible to change something.
 Each user can only rate each park once.
 The user's options change accordingly.
-If a rating is created or deleted, the ratings count also changes. <br>
+If a rating is created or deleted, the rating count also changes. <br>
-By clicking on the bucket list icons, you can also compile your own list which is displayed on the profile.
+By clicking on the bucket list icons, you can also compile your own list, which is displayed on the profile.
 If you click on the same icon again, the park will be removed from the bucket list.
 Of course, the bucket list count is also changed accordingly. <br>
-A button will also appear on the userprofile with which the profile can be edited.
+A button will also appear on the user profile with which the profile can be edited.

 #### Authenticated superusers:
 In addition to the rights of normal users, superusers also have the option of creating part articles and writing a new review.
 This is reserved for staff members to ensure the quality of the articles.
 The superuser can also delete and edit articles via the button under his own article.